-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the Village of Trempealeau, Trempealeau County, Wisconsin (the "Issuer") in connection with the issuance of \$3,595,000 General Obligation Promissory Notes, Series 2024A, dated May 30, 2024 (the "Securities").
-The Securities are being issued pursuant to a resolution adopted on May 2, 2024 (the "Resolution") and delivered to (the "Purchaser") on the date hereof.
-Pursuant to the Resolution, the Issuer has covenanted and agreed to provide continuing disclosure of certain financial information and operating data annually and timely notices of the occurrence of certain events.
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the Village of Kewaskum, Washington and Fond du Lac Counties, Wisconsin (the "Issuer") in connection with the issuance of \$9,500,000 General Obligation Promissory Notes, Series 2024A, dated May 29, 2024 (the "Securities").
+The Securities are being issued pursuant to a resolution adopted on May 6, 2024 (the "Resolution") and delivered to (the "Purchaser") on the date hereof.
+Pursuant to the Resolution, the Issuer has covenanted and agreed to provide continuing disclosure of certain financial information and operating data and timely notices of the occurrence of certain events.
 In addition, the Issuer hereby specifically covenants and agrees as follows:

 Section 1(a).
 Purpose of the Disclosure Certificate.
 This Disclosure Certificate is being executed and delivered by the Issuer for the benefit of the holders of the Securities in order to assist the Participating Underwriters within the meaning of the Rule (defined herein) in complying with SEC Rule 15c2-12(b)(5).
-The Issuer is an obligated person with respect to not more than \$10,000,000 in aggregate amount of outstanding municipal securities (including the Securities but excluding obligations exempt from the Rule).
 References in this Disclosure Certificate to holders of the Securities shall include the beneficial owners of the Securities.
 This Disclosure Certificate constitutes the written Undertaking required by the Rule.